-Cymbalta was originally approved by the FDA in 2004 for the treatment of major depression.
+The FDA originally approved Cymbalta in 2004 for treating major depression.
 It is officially an SNRI-type antidepressant.
-In doctorspeak that means it is a serotonin-norepinehprine reuptake inhibitor and is somewhat similar to other antidepressants such as Effexor (venlafaxine) and Pristiq (desvenlafaxine).
+In doctorspeak, that means it is a serotonin-norepinehprine reuptake inhibitor and is somewhat similar to other antidepressants such as Effexor (venlafaxine) and Pristiq (desvenlafaxine).

 The FDA also approved Cymbalta to treat nerve pain associated with diabetes in 2004.
 In 2007 the drug got a green light for anxiety and in 2008 the FDA agreed that it could ease the discomfort associated with fibromyalgia.
-It was also approved to treat musculoskeletal pain associated with arthritis and lower back pain in 2010.
+The agency also approved this drug to treat musculoskeletal pain associated with arthritis and lower back pain in 2010.

 In other words, here was a drug that could relieve your blues and your aches and pains.
-And the drug company that makes Cymbalta (Lilly) has been aggressively marketing it as a good way to deal with chronic low back pain and osteoarthritis.
+And the drug company that makes Cymbalta (Lilly) marketed this medicine as a good way to deal with chronic low back pain and osteoarthritis.
 Perhaps you have seen the commercials on TV promoting the pain relieving power of the drug with the slogan “Cymbalta can help.”
 It sounds almost too good to be true.

 Ah…and there is the rub.
 Although there is a long list of serious side effects mentioned during the commercial, the video images seem quite reassuring and trump the scary message the FDA requires for this medication.
 So, let’s set the record straight.
-Here, without visual interference, are a list of potential complications associated with this medication.
+Here, without the visual distraction found in ads, is a list of potential complications associated with this medication.